jobb-rodriguez/golang-studies/course/README.md

 During part 1 and 2, the author focused on coding and taking notes.

 From part 3 onwards, the author will focus on coding.

+# On Naked returns
+Only use them on short and simple functions